christophernhill/rc_howtos/examples/UsingDMTCP/README.md

 DMTCP can be used in simple computer as well as in an Heigh performance computing system.

-#To run a code with DMTCP on a simple machine :
+#To run a code with DMTCP on a local machine :

-1. In a seperate terminal run dmtcp_coordinator
+1. In a seperate terminal run dmtcp_coordinator command.

-2. In another termianl, run dmtcp_launch ./<your_code>
+2. In another terminal, run dmtcp_launch ./your_code .

-3. On the dmtcp_coordinator use:
+3. On the dmtcp_coordinator window, use:

           h<return> for help